shauray8/l2p_qwen_image/README.md

 |:---:|:---:|:---:|:---:|
 | <img src="assets/train_losss.png" width="220"> | <img src="assets/recon_psnr.png" width="220"> | <img src="assets/train_lr.png" width="220"> | <img src="assets/train_sigma.png" width="220"> |

-sudden jumps are due to all the config changes I was doing through the run, tbh it was just undertrained i feel but ehh its better to remove all paths to failure, after all those changes here are results from step 11600 compared to 9600
+sudden jumps are due to all the config changes I was doing through the run, tbh it is just undertrained i feel but ehh its better to remove all paths to failure, after all those changes here are results from step 11600 compared to 9600

 | Sample 11600 A | Sample 11600 B | Sample 9600 A | Sample 9600 B |
 |:---:|:---:|:---:|:---:|